-There is an increase in the number of 16-18-year olds enrolled for 2023/24, this will impact the funding in 2024/25 with a potential increase in funding of around £1.3m.
-With increases in energy costs, cost of living wage increases and inflation in goods and services, there could be a potential impact on banking covenants in 2023/24, however the budget allows for these added costs.
+There is an increase in the number of 16-18 year olds enrolled for 2024/25, this will impact the funding in 2025/26 with a potential increase in funding of around £2m.
+The College forecasts that banking covenants can be complied with in 2024/25.
 The cashflow forecast for the next 12 months and beyond remains strong and shows the college will be able to pay its debt as it falls due.